 - Banneton baskets.
 I proof my loaves in these wicker-like spiral baskets.
 I had trouble tracking them down and they cost about $25 each (not cheap).
 I have two baskets, so when I make three loaves, I just use a towel-lined bowl sprinkled generously with flour to proof the third loaf.
 Works well.

 - Razor blade or lame.
 The razor blade for scoring changed my life.
 With a good score, the bread can expand more, resulting in a better rise.

-This is basically Michael Pollan’s recipe from his fabulous book Cooked: A Natural History of Transformation.
+This is based on Michael Pollan’s recipe from his fabulous book Cooked: A Natural History of Transformation.
 He bases his recipe on Chad Robertson’s in Tartine Bread.
 I love both of these books.
 The pictures in Tartine Bread really help you along BUT the recipe spans about 26 pages (and you thought my post was long!).
 Michael Pollan’s is about four pages.
 Tartine also offers many delicious variations, such as the coriander raisin bread pictured below.
-(I accidentally used cardamom in these loaves, which tasted great.)
+(Oops, I accidentally used cardamom in these loaves, which tasted great.)

-I have been experimenting with freshly ground flour lately.
-So far, I have used only about 20 percent freshly ground as it tends to make a dense loaf.
+I often grind fresh flour for my bread.
+I use only about 20 percent freshly ground as it tends to make a dense loaf.
 If you use freshly ground flour, grind it immediately before using as the oils in the grain turn rancid quickly.
 That’s a blog post for another day…